Jack Gladstone: Biography

 Jack and his father, Quamina, an African-born enslaved carpenter, lived and worked on the "Success" plantation in Demerara.
-He is surnamed Gladstone, as the enslaved adopted surnames of their masters by convention.
-Sir John Gladstone, who had never set foot on his plantation, had acquired half share in the plantation in 1812 through mortgage default; he acquired the remaining half four years later.
+He is surnamed Gladstone after the owner of the plantation, as the enslaved adopted surnames of their masters by convention.
+Sir John Gladstone, the father of future British Prime Minister William Ewart Gladstone, had never set foot on his plantation.
+He had acquired a half share in it in 1812 through mortgage default and acquired the remaining half four years later.
 Until 1828, the estate was entrusted to Frederick Cort, who was fired for being "an idler and a deceiver" who had mismanaged one estate after another.

 Jack was a cooper on the plantation.
 As a slave who did not work under a driver, he enjoyed considerable freedom to roam about.
 He was a free spirit, and passionate man who despised limitations on his freedom; he was aware of the debate about slavery in Britain, and was made extremely listless by rumours of emancipation papers arriving from London.
 Jack was tall and debonair, and possessed "European features" — he stood at six feet two inches, was intelligent, and had a reputation as a "wild fellow".
 Jack had been baptised, was occasionally a "teacher", but was not a regular churchgoer because he was too restless to follow church rules.
 He had taken Susanna, a slave on "Le Resouvenir" who was on Rev. Smith's congregation, to his wife.
 However, in April 1812, Quamina had found out that she had become the mistress of John Hamilton, the manager at 'Le Resouvenir'.
 Rev. Smith reacted angrily, and she was expelled her from the flock by unanimous vote when she had refused to terminate the relationship.
 When Susanna left, Jack married a slave on Chateau Margo plantation, but would continue to have relations with several other women on the same plantation, to the disdain of both the owner of Margo and the manager at Success.